 How does Horny Goat Weed extract affect erectile function?

-PDE5 inhibitors are the drugs most commonly used for rehabilitation of erectile function in humans.
+PDE5 inhibitors are the drugs most commonly used for the rehabilitation of erectile function in humans.
 Sildenafil (Viagra), tadalafil (Cialis), and vardenafil (Levitra) are PDE5 inhibitors clinically designated for the therapy of erectile dysfunction.

 Although the inhibitory effect of natural icariin extract on PDE5 is much weaker than that of its trading analogs, a slight modification of native icariin was shown to enhance the PDE5 inhibitory activity 80-fold, near the level of sildenafil.